 Common examples of AP expenses include:

-There are several key steps involved in the entire accounts payable process, as defined below:
+There are 4 key steps involved in the entire accounts payable process, as defined below:

 The first step involves invoice capture.
 This is the process where data from the invoice is manually or automatically entered into the system.
 Key information, including vendor details, coding, line items, and corresponding amounts are entered into the financial system.